sri-ny/izpack/README.md

 By the way, the former Codehaus administrators kindly offered a HTTP redirection from the old Codehaus issues to the new address at Codehaus itself in case there are still old links.
 This has been activated for all former IZPACK issues and their issues IDs have been kept.

-I will deactivate the Github issue tracking to not confuse anyone and because it is just too plain at the moment.
+The Github issue tracking has been deactivated to not confuse anyone and because it is just too plain at the moment.
 There is no real advantage for us at the moment in using Github issues.

 #### Confluence - Wiki

 The IzPack Wiki has been reimported and left on Confluence.
 It seems to be the more comfortable choice and better user experience compared to the Github Wiki at the moment.

-The central entry point to IzPack Confluence is at https://izpack.atlassian.net/wiki, or check the IzPack documentation directly.
+The central entry point to IzPack Confluence is at https://izpack.atlassian.net/wiki, or check the [IzPack documentation](https://izpack.atlassian.net/wiki/display/IZPACK/) directly.
 The content is considered to be up to date for Izpack 5, feel free to help us directly improving the documentation.

 ### IzPack@Google